mapluisch/TripoSR-for-Unity/README.md

 All TripoSR parameters are exposed by my script.
 Feel free to change them as you see fit.

 I've made some of them `ReadOnly` within the Inspector, since you shouldn't really change those vars (e.g. model name, device to use).
 You can still change them within the script of course.

+## Usage - TextureGenerator
+Likewise, you can run the texture generator by clicking on `Generate Textured Object` within the `TextureGenerator`-component in the inspector.

+When you run the texture generator for the first time, model weights will also be downloaded and cached, which also only occurs the first time.

+Set the model file in the inspector to your `.obj` from `Assets > Models`, describe the design you would like as model description, and start the generator.

 ## Known Issues
 TripoSR `.obj`s only consist of `v`s and `f`s, surface normals are not calculated.
 When Unity calculates the normals upon import, they are not smoothed correctly (even when using high smoothing angles).